shibme/jbots/README.md

 * `commandList` - The list of supported commands you may have.
 * `threadCount` - The number of threads the bot should have.
 * `adminIdList` - Use [@GO_Robot](https://telegram.me/GO_Robot) to find your telegram ID and add it to admin list.
 * `reportIntervalInSeconds` - The intervals at which the Bot reports the Admins the status (More often to know if it is up and running).
-* `analyticsEnabled` - If set to true will enable analytics.
-Must have the right analytics/proxy dependency included.
+* `botStatsConfig` - The config object that defines the bot's analytics model.
-* `botanProxyToken` - If you're using botan analytics, all you need to do is mention the token, if not the framework will use `jbotstats` analytics when enabled.
+* `constants` - Any other constants that might be used along with the bots. updated and retrieved from a hash map.